 Oracle is one of the world’s largest software companies.
 Among other things, the Company offers both on-premises and cloud solutions to a variety of end users.
-Historically, Oracle’s revenues were driven by the sale of the Company’s on-premises software services, but those revenues have stagnated in recent years as customers shifted to cloud-based programs.
+Historically, Oracle’s revenues were driven by the sale of the Company’s on-premises software services, but those revenues stagnated in recent years, forcing Oracle to shift to cloud-based programs.

 Other Cases of Interest

 - Restoration Hardware, Inc.

 - Wilmington Trust

 District of Delaware Hannah Ross, Lauren McMillen Ormsbee, Richard D. Gluck, Katherine M. Sinderson, Julia Tebor, Jesse L. Jensen